seven1m/open-bibles/README.md

 ## How to Use

-You can use the [bible_parser](https://github.com/churchio/bible_parser) Ruby gem to read these bibles and do something amazing with them!
+The XML files are in a few different "standard" formats, all marked up in XML.
+There are various tools on the 'net that will let you parse the files and build something cool.

+I use these files along with the [bible_parser](https://github.com/churchio/bible_parser) Ruby gem to build a MySQL database that backs the service [bible-api.com](https://bible-api.com), which is free for everyone to use.